top of page

 “Well, you can’t carry that on once you’re back at work.”

 There is a common misconception that once you return to work you must stop breastfeeding.
 With mothers returning to work after as little as a month or so of maternity leave in the US, pumping breast milk for your babe once you return to work is more common than it is in the UK (where maternity leave can be up to twelve months).
 Employers in the UK are often ill-prepared to welcome mothers back into the workplace as they continue to nurse their little ones even though, “The Health and Safety Executive (HSE) recommends that it's good practice for employers to provide a private, healthy and safe environment for breastfeeding mothers to express and store milk.”
 Employers are also legally required to carry out a risk assessment to ensure the safety of nursing moms.
+(More information on specific current laws surrounding breastfeeding in the workplace in the UK, US & Australia in my 45 page guide).

 When I returned to work after maternity leave, I was expected to be on duty from 7:00am each morning until around 11:00pm each night with two hours of ‘protected time’ off.
 If it had been difficult to work such hours whilst I was pregnant, it was near impossible to do so with a nine-month-old baby.
 After struggling to maintain any kind of work/life balance and failing miserably, my health took a downward spiral and I was forced to take time off with postpartum anxiety and exhaustion.
 When I explained to my GP that my son was waking hourly overnight at the time and would only go back to sleep on the boob, her advice was shocking: “Just go away for the weekend and by the time that you come back, he will be so mad at you that he won’t want to nurse anymore – that’s what I did.”
-Needless to say, I chose to completely ignore her anecdotal ‘advice’.
-I share my experiences not to scare you, dear reader, but to encourage you to think carefully about what your working life should look like if you are returning to work whilst you are breastfeeding.

 It took the global lockdown and a period of me working reduced hours from home for me to find the perfect balance for our family.
 I worked five half days a week for a period of several blissful months while the pandemic was in full force and schools remained closed.
-This working pattern meant that I was able to have a few hours each day where I focussed on something that was just mine - teaching - and it felt wonderful to be able to be present for my son’s naps and bedtimes.
-Once the lockdown measures eased, finding childcare that suited us was a priority.
-We settled on a few mornings at nursery and the rest of the time was a patchwork mash-up of care between myself, my fiancé and my mom.
-Hindsight is a wonderful thing and it means that I am able to draw upon my experiences to support you in managing your transition back to work in the best way possible.
+This working pattern meant that I was able to have a few hours each day where I focussed on something that was just mine - teaching - and it felt wonderful to be able to be present for my son’s naps each and every day.
+It felt amazing to be able to eat a home-made dinner as a family without panicking about all of the work that I had to do every evening.
+It felt incredible to be able to watch my son's eyes closed amidst milky snuggles each evening without having to rush back to being on duty.

 These tips are adapted from my 45 page guide, 'Back to Work & Breastfeeding,' which is available to download here.
+Get 50% off for a limited time only (no code required!)

 Here are my top tips for returning to work as a nursing mother: